Mary Peltola: Personal life

-Peltola is the first U.S. Representative from Alaska to be born in the state.
-She is an Alaska Native and a member of the Orutsararmiut Native Council.
-She is Orthodox Christian and belongs to the Orthodox Church in America.
+Peltola is the first U.S. representative from Alaska to be born in the state, and is a member of the Orutsararmiut Native Council.
+She is an Orthodox Christian and belongs to the Orthodox Church in America.
+As such, she has familiarity with speaking Russian in addition to English and Yupik.

 Peltola has four biological children and three stepchildren.
 Her third husband, Eugene "Buzzy" Peltola Jr., served as Alaska director for the Bureau of Indian Affairs.
-He died in 2023 after the plane he was flying crashed.
-In 2025, Peltola sued the company which owned the aircraft.
+He died in September 2023 after the plane he was flying crashed.
+In 2025, Mary Peltola sued the company which owned the aircraft.